 Blue chip stocks are considered to be the least risky investment opportunities in the stock market.
 These are generally established companies worth billions of dollars that rank among the top three in their sector.

 Blue chip stocks are also commonly household names.
-Stock in companies like Google, Facebook, and Walmart are considered to be blue chips.
+Stock in companies like Alphabet (Google), Facebook, and Walmart are considered to be blue chips.

 Bonds are a low-risk investment vehicle.
-Essentially, they’re loans from investors to companies.
+Essentially, they’re loans from investors to companies or government municipalities.
 Each bond comes with a par value, or the amount of money the investor has lent to the company.